arabellas-craft/arabellas-craft.github.io/_posts/2022-03-26-New-Moon-Ritual-Ideas.md

 * What are some of the first signs that I need self-care?

 ## 4. Tarot Card Reading
 The new moon is a powerful time for divination.
-Explore our specially designed new moon tarot spread [here](/free-tarot-spreads/new-moon-month-ahead-tarot-spread), [get a personalized reading from me](https://shop.juniperdivination.com/l/MonthAheadTarotReading), or create your own tarot spread.
+Explore our specially designed new moon tarot spread [here](/free-tarot-spreads/new-moon-month-ahead-tarot-spread), [get a personalized reading from me](https://shop.juniperdivination.com/l/MonthAheadTarotReading){:target="_blank" rel="noopener noreferrer"}, or create your own tarot spread.
 Be sure to record your reading and insights in your tarot journal for future reference.

 ## 5. Set intentions
 The biggest part of my new moon ritual is setting intentions.
 As the moon grows, our ideas and intentions grow as well.
 There are really no wrong ways to do this!
 For some people simply writing their intentions down in a special place or with a special pen or ink is sufficient.
 Other people  like to meditate on their intentions, and sigil making (and charging) is also a popular option.
 Do whatever feels right to you.